Sudan: £4 Million British Water Project for North Darfur Capital

 The Minister revealed that his ministry has reached agreement with Unamid to provide large pumps to raise the efficiency of the wells for water production, in addition to another agreement with the two organisations to add twenty tanks in El Fasher and 120 'kiosks' for rehabilitation and increase of the carrier lines.

-Minister El Sayed announced the start of work on these projects in August.
+Minister Abushouk announced the start of work on these projects in August.